Ed-Cupaioli-LLC/tolenas-winery/_pages/reservations.md

 ---
-permalink: "/reservation/"
+permalink: "/reservation/availability/"
 title: Reservations
 bg-image: "/img/experience.jpg"
-scripts:
-- reservations

 ---
 ## Make a reservation

-Tolenas now offers private tastings most Saturdays and Sundays each month.
-We highly recommend reservations.
-Check for reservation availability below.
+Tolenas is open for private tastings most Saturdays and Sundays.
+We offer seating times between the hours of 12pm-3pm.
+Reservations are highly recommended for all parties and are REQUIRED for parties of 6 or more people.
+Check for reservation availability and book your appointment below.

 With your private tasting enjoy:

 * A flight of our current release wines
-* Guided wine service with Vintners Lisa and Cliff Howard and the team
+* Personalized guided wine service by a member of the team
+* A private table for your party
-* Bringing your own picnic or snack to accompany our selections*
+* The option to bring your own picnic to accompany our selections*
-* Well spaced out tables on our shady lawn

-Choose your date and time from our calendar below.
+Large Parties (6+ people)

+* Reservations are required.
+* Any reservation changes or cancellations must be made more than 24 hours before the reservation time.
+Cancellations with less than 24 hours notice will be subject to a 50% charge of the tasting fees.
+* An 18% gratuity fee will be added to all large parties at the completion of the tasting.

-We have seating times from 12-3pm.
-If you do not see your preferred date and time, please feel free to call the winery.
+\*If you do not see your preferred date and time, please feel free to call the winery.

 \*Guests are welcome to bring a picnic or snacks to enjoy, but please no outside drinks.